Keeping Your Money Safe: Working from Home Job Scam

 Technology has dramatically altered the workplace in many different ways.
 One key example is the increase in employees working from home due to advances in WiFi, mobile devices, VPN, etc. In fact, a recent study found that 70 percent of people globally work remotely at least once a week.

-Unfortunately, scammers are exploiting this trend by posing as legitimate employers offering work-from-home positions to unwitting job-seekers.
+Unfortunately, scammers are exploiting this trend by posing as legitimate employers offering work-from-home positions to unwitting job-seekers known as the working from home job scam.
 This opens the door for them to take advantage of you and your confidential information through fraudulent wire transfer schemes, claims processing, envelope stuffing, refund recoveries, and other bogus offers.

 How to Prevent the Scam